The significant accounting policies adopted in this Annual Report and Accounts for the year ended 31 December 2016 are set out below.

 The Accounts have been prepared under the historical cost convention except for derivative financial instruments which are stated at their fair value.

-The Accounts have been prepared on a going concern basis.
+The Accounts have been prepared on a going concern basis as set out in the Treasury risk management section.

-The following standard was amended in the current period:
+The following standards were amended in the current period:

-Adoption of the above standard has not had a material impact on the Accounts of the Group.
+Adoption of the above standards has not had a material impact on the Accounts of the Group.

 At the date of authorisation of these Accounts, the following significant standards and interpretations, which have not been applied in these Accounts, were in issue but not yet effective (and in some cases have not yet been adopted by the EU):

-- IFRS 15 "Revenue from Contracts with Customers" – effective for accounting periods beginning on or after 1 January 2018; and
+IFRS 15 "Revenue from Contracts with Customers" – effective for accounting periods beginning on or after 1 January 2018

 Basis of consolidation